gavjeffrey/CIB.PhoneBook/README.md

 Normally I would aim for much higher code coverage (this metric on its own is no guarantee of good/valid/relevant tests) but I ran out of time (see assumption below) and reluctantly decided to forego many tests so that I could complete the task.

-The backedn should run at the following local Uri: http://localhost:53700/
+The backend should run at the following local Uri: http://localhost:53700/

 ## Front end
 The angular front end can be found below the cib-phonebook-web-ui folder.